jaypajji4444/DevHub/README.md

 # DevHub

-## A platform to post, view and connect with other developers
+## A platform to post, view and connect with other developers.